javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/3-find-decimal-positive-numbers/solution.md

 An non-negative integer number is `pattern:\d+`.
-We should exclude `0` as the first digit, as we don't need zero, but we can allow it in further digits.
+A zero `0` can't be the first digit,  but we should allow it in further digits.

 So that gives us `pattern:[1-9]\d*`.

 A decimal part is: `pattern:\.\d+`.

-Because the decimal part is optional, let's put it in parentheses with the quantifier `pattern:'?'`.
+Because the decimal part is optional, let's put it in parentheses with the quantifier `pattern:?`.

 Finally we have the regexp: `pattern:[1-9]\d*(\.\d+)?`: